Melitopol: Climate

 Melitopol receives 488.8 mm of precipitation annually.
 Precipitation is distributed evenly year-round, with no wet or dry season, although some months are wetter or have more precipitation days than others.
 June is the wettest month, receiving 57.5 mm of rain on average.
 October is the driest month, receiving 32.9 mm of rainfall.
-There are a similar amount of precipitation days each month, with August having the least with 4.3 days and December and January having the most with 7.5 days.
+There are a similar amount of precipitation days each month.
+August has the least, with 4.3 days.
+December and January have the most, with 7.5 days.
 Melitopol has 75.2 precipitation days annually on average.
-Humidity is higher in winter than in summer, with August being the least humid month and December being the most humid.
+Humidity is higher in winter than in summer.
+August is the least humid month.
+December is the most humid.

 Culture

 There is a design project of the Intercultural Park, prepared by a group of European architects and designers led by Mark Glaudemans – Director of the European Laboratory for urban planning, the Dean of the Academy of Architecture and Urbanism (city of Tilburg, Netherlands).

 In Melitopol removed first short film in 2015, "The Zone".

 Melitopol has 38 monuments, memorials and statues registered.
 One of them is the statue of Bohdan Khmelnytsky, the famous hetman of the Zaporozhian Host.
 His images are printed on Ukrainian 5 hryvnia's banknotes.
-The other one represents Ostap Bender a hero of the book of Ilf and Petrov "12 chairs".
+The other one represents Ostap Bender a hero of the book of Ilf and Petrov The Twelve Chairs.

-Melitopol has a number of museum, including the Melitopol Museum of Local History, which holds a collection of 60,000 objects relating to the history, culture and environment of the city.
-On 10 March 2022, after the Russian attack on the city, the director of the museum, Leila Ibragimova, was arrested at her home by Russian forces, was interrogated in an unknown location and liberated.
+Melitopol has a number of museums, including the Melitopol Museum of Local History, which holds a collection of 60,000 objects relating to the history, culture and environment of the city.
+On 10 March 2022, after the Russian attack on the city, the director of the museum, Leila Ibragimova, was arrested at her home by Russian forces, was interrogated in an unknown location and later released.